LOCATION | Muskegon, MI |

 i'move

-Environmental Impacts
+Environmental Impact

-The federal government, through the EPA, along with state and local partners invested $70 million over the past decade removing contaminated sediment and restoring surrounding habitat.
+The federal government, through the EPA, along with state and local partners, have invested $70 million over the past decade removing contaminated sediment and restoring surrounding habitat.
 The EPA announced in May 2022 that the lake will be monitored, and once it meets cleanup criteria will be removed from the Areas of Concern list.